atcurrency/tipanhouse/README.md

 Decentralized hotel prototype for Decentraland.
 Fully programmatic.
 No 3d models needed.

+Code needs cleanup, as this was done in a marathon coding session using a somewhat new technology stack for me.

 Why a decentralized hotel?
 Well, there is decentralized land and there are decentralized houses, so why not a hotel?

 The hotel will create a new floor for your suite by simply *clicking either the golden elevator platform or the golden rectangular rod in the lobby*.